imCodePartnerAB/imcms/docs/content-management/category.rst

 ``Inherited to new documents`` - enable inheritance for new documents, that is mean that all new documents, create from prototype document, inherited already chosen category for this category type;

+``Visible in Page-Info`` - visible this category type and categories to page info tab

 Now, create category as show on image below